 You are encouraged to work in teams, but your submissions must be individual.
 It is important that you must understand and be able to explain every part of the code you are submitting.
 I do not want to see a bunch of copies of identical code.
 I do want to see each of you learning how to code these problems so that you could do it on your own.
-Homework assignments will require the use of R and R-Studio; you will want to obtain access to a computer with R-Studio installed during the first week of classes; R is installed in Tome 121 and various labs in Tome Hall.
+Homework assignments will require the use of R and R-Studio; you will want to obtain access to a computer with R-Studio installed during the first week of classes; R is installed in the various labs in Tome Hall.

-Take-home Final: The course will include a final written data science assessment in lieu of a final exam that will be due Monday, December 12 at 2:00 pm EDT.
+Take-home Final: The course will include a final written data science assessment in lieu of a final exam that will be due by December 11, 5pm ET.
 Similar to many take-home data scientist interviews, you will have a fixed duration e.g., 24-48 hours to prepare your analysis.
-You are allowed to refer to your notes, or any online resources, help files, docs.
+You are allowed to refer to your notes, or any online resources, help files, or docs.
 More information will be posted later in the semester.